nodejs/node/CONTRIBUTING.md

 For the size of "one logical change", [0b5191f](https://github.com/nodejs/node/commit/0b5191f15d0f311c804d542b67e2e922d98834f8) can be a good example.
 It touches the implementation, the documentation, and the tests, but is still one logical change.
+In general, the tests should always pass when each individual commit lands on the master branch.

 ### Getting Approvals for Your Pull Request